-Board comprises all employees at the Group who report directly to the first management level and are responsible for their own personnel.
-At 14%, the share of women among other managers at the reporting date on 31 December 2022 was also at the same level as in the previous year.
+shareholding are also included in the first management level below the Management Board if they do not have any employment contract with q.beyond as the shareholder.
+Accordingly, the second management level below the Management Board comprises all employees at the Group who report directly to the first management level and are responsible for their own personnel.
+At 13%, the share of women among other managers at the reporting date on 31 December 2023 was also at the same level as in the previous year.